-The impact of the ongoing Coronavirus pandemic has had a significant impact on the Company's operations.
-The Directors have undertaken a detailed review of group's financial position and the appropriate basis of preparation of the Financial Statements.
-The Directors have considered scenario planning through to 31 January 2022, along with a longer-term assessment, in order to stress test financial resilience.
-Group reserves have been built upon from prior years and provide stability in times of difficulty.
-Whilst the Covid19 pandemic is not over, restrictions have eased and the company is planning for 2021/22 onwards, on this basis.
-That said there is no absolute certainty and the situation continues to evolve.
-The stress testing satisfied the Directors that it can deal with impact, due to a combination of mitigating strategies and availability of group reserves.
+The impact of the ongoing Coronavirus pandemic had a significant impact on the Company's operations.
+In the previous financial year the Directors undertook a detailed review of group's financial position and the appropriate basis of preparation of the Financial Statements.
+This involved scenario planning through to 31 January 2022, along with a longer-term assessment, in order to stress test financial resilience.
+Group reserves built upon from prior years provided stability in those times of difficulty.
+Fortunately, with restrictions removed the company has returned to a profit position in 2021/22 and aims to build on this in the years ahead.
+The letter of support for the company from Halesowen College is no longer required.
+Going forward the College does not require the Company to make payment for intercompany expenditure until it is affordable by the Company.
+Halesowen College Enterprises is a going concern and as such accounts have been